-Approximately 80 kilometers outside of Brussels, The Capital of Europe, Nike’s newly expanded European Logistics Campus sources energy from its surrounding landscape.Nike’s approach to sustainable innovation resulted in a distribution center constructed as a rack-supported building.
-The complete racking system provides the structural support for the building’s roof and walls and moves away from a more traditional structure requiring steel and concrete.
-Probably the world‘s longest hanging green façade, it provides 3.000 sqm of green façade which integrate useable spaces for the people, sun protection and hidden emergency routes.
+Approximately 80 kilometers outside of Brussels, Nike’s newly expanded European Logistics Campus sources energy from its surrounding landscape - Nike’s approach to sustainable innovation resulted in a distribution center constructed as a rack-supported building.
+The complete racking system provides a structural support for the building’s roof and walls, and therefore moves away from a more traditional steel & concrete structure.
+Probably the world‘s longest hanging green façade of 3.000 m² integrates useable spaces, sun protection and hidden emergency routes.

 The design was based on three focus points: fossil-free operations, closed loop flows and healthy & biodiverse environment.
 The Nike ELC uses 100% renewable energy from five locally generated sources: wind, solar, geothermal, biomass and hydroelectric.
 Also 99% of inbound containers reach the campus park - the largest inland container park in the world - by water, not road, saving 14.000 truck journeys a year.

 We would like to thank Futureproofed for their excellent contribution and expertise in this area.